omkarcloud/tripadvisor-scraper/README.md

 ### ❓ What precautions should be followed to avoid getting banned while sending and receiving emails?

-1. Use different IP addresses for each email account.
-Use rotating residential proxies.
+1. Use different IP addresses for each email account by using rotating residential proxies.

-Also that Ensure the proxy's country matches the account's creation country.
+Also ensure that the proxy's country matches the account's creation country.

-You can use proxies as follows:
+You can use pass proxies as follows:
 ```python
 Outlook.send_email(username, to=to, subject=subject, body=body, proxy="http://username:password@ip:port")
 Outlook.get_latest_email(username, proxy="http://username:password@ip:port")
 ```
 2. Personalize your emails.
 Include the recipient's name and company in the subject and body.

-3. Don't send excessive emails from a single account, as this can the phone verification process.
-Instead, distribute the email load across multiple accounts.
+3. Avoid sending excessive emails from a single account, as this can trigger the phone verification process.
+Instead distribute the email load across multiple accounts.

 ### ❓ Do you have any recommendations on how many emails to send per day?